glynawe/awe/awe.md

   what we want.

 `STRING(1)`
- is a single character, represented by a C `unsigned char` lvalue.
+  is a single character, represented by a C `unsigned char` value.
 ISO 8859-1 character codes range from 0 to 255.

 `STRING(n)`.
   String types where n > 1 are represented by `_awe_str`, a pointer to a unique array of n `unsigned char` elements.
 ALGOL W strings are not compatible with C strings: they are of a fixed length, padded with spaces and are never zero-terminated.  `awe.h`